 Check-in & Check-out

-All campers check in 15 minutes prior to their first session.
-Checks out is at 3:30 on Friday for all campers.
+All campers check in 30 minutes prior to their first session.
+Checks out times vary.
+See schedule above for daily check-out times for each program.

 Both Day and Extended day campers bring their own lunch.

 Campers will play at the Biszantz Family Tennis Center with12 Plexipave hard courts with lighting.

 A detailed camper registration packet containing check in location, health/release forms, emergency contact info, and a list of things to bring will be emailed to all registered campers in the Spring.
 Our health and release forms do not require a doctor's signature and they will be collected on the first day of camp.